-How Much Weed Can One Plant Produce?
+How Much Weed Can You Get from One Plant?

-How Do You Estimate The Yield of One Weed Plant?
+How Do You Estimate the Yield of One Weed Plant?

-Average Yield Per Indoor Cannabis Plant Grown In Soil
+Average Yield Per Indoor Cannabis Plant Grown in Soil

 Indoor marijuana growers usually aim for one gram per watt of light.
 Assume that a grower has two plants flowering inside the grow tent containing a 600-watt LED panel.
 The expected return, granted that the cultivator did everything perfectly, is 600 grams per plant, totaling 1,200 grams in dry yield.
 As mentioned previously, cannabis yield is measured after the buds leave the drying room.

-Average Yield Per Outdoor Cannabis Plant Grown In Soil
+Average Yield Per Outdoor Cannabis Plant Grown in Soil

 Average Hydroponic Yield Per Marijuana Plant